 DOCA App Shield Agent Application Guide

-The DOCA App Shield Library gives the capability to read, analyze, and authenticate the host (bare metal/VM) memory directly from the DPU.

-Using the library, this application hashes the un-writeable memory pages (also unloaded pages) of a specific process and its libraries.
-Then, at regular intervals, the app authenticates the loaded pages.
+The App Shield Agent uses the DOCA App Shield library to monitor processes running on the host system.
+This security feature allows for the detection of core process corruption from a trusted, independent DPU, providing an intrusion detection system (IDS) that otherwise cannot be achieved from within the host itself.

+The DOCA App Shield library enables the DPU to directly read, analyze, and verify the memory of the host, whether it's a bare metal system or a virtual machine.
+By using this library, the application calculates cryptographic hashes of non-writable memory pages, including those that are unloaded, for a specific process and its associated libraries.
+It then periodically re-verifies these pages to identify any unauthorized changes.

-The app reports pass/fail after every iteration until the first attestation failure.
-The reports are both printed to the console and exported to the DOCA Telemetry Service (DTS) using inter-process communication (IPC).
+After each check, the application outputs a pass or fail attestation result, continuing the process until the first failure is detected.
+These results are logged to the console and also sent to the DOCA Telemetry Service (DTS) via inter-process communication (IPC).

-This guide describes how to build secure process monitoring using the DOCA App Shield library, which leverages the DPU's advantages such as hardware-based DMA, integrity, and more.
+This guide illustrates how to implement secure process monitoring using the DOCA App Shield library, taking advantage of the BlueField DPU's capabilities, such as hardware-accelerated DMA and root-of-trust integrity enforcement.

-The App Shield agent is designed to run independently on the DPU's Arm without hindering the host.
+The App Shield agent is designed to operate independently on the DPU's Arm core without impacting the host system's performance.

-The host's involvement is limited to configuring monitoring of a new process when there is a need to generate the needed ZIP and JSON files to pass to the DPU.
-This is done at inception ("time 0") which is when the host is still in a "safe" state.
+The host's role is minimal and primarily involves configuring the monitoring of a new process when necessary.
+This configuration includes generating the required ZIP and JSON files, which are then passed to the DPU.
+This setup is performed at the initial stage, often referred to as "time 0," when the host is still in a "safe" state.

-Generating the needed files can be done by running DOCA App Shield's

-doca_apsh_config.py tool on the host.
-See DOCA App Shield for more info.

 The user creates three mandatory files using the DOCA tool